 Dragging

 Dragging in ratcn is not a property of any one component.
 It is a small, shared mechanism that any component — a built-in like Dialog, or one you write yourself — can opt into.
-The position being dragged is ordinary app-owned state, moved the same way focus and hover are: the component emits a message, your update persists it.
+The position being dragged is ordinary app-owned state, moved the same way focus is: the component emits a message, your update persists it.
+See State and messages for the ownership boundary.

 Drag the panel below by clicking anywhere on it and moving the mouse.